finbourne/lusid-sdk-python-preview/sdk/docs/SequencesApi.md

 with lusid.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = lusid.SequencesApi(api_client)
-    scope = 'scope_example' # str | Scope of the sequence definition.
+    scope = 'scope_example' # str | Scope of the sequence.
-code = 'code_example' # str | Code of the sequence definition.
-This together with stated scope uniquely              identifies the sequence definition. batch = 1 # int | Number of sequences items to return for the specified sequence definition. (optional) (default to 1)
+code = 'code_example' # str | Code of the sequence.
+This together with stated scope uniquely              identifies the sequence. batch = 56 # int | Number of sequences items to return for the specified sequence.
+Default to 1 if not specified. (optional)

     try:
-        # [EXPERIMENTAL] Get the next set of values from the sequence
+        # [EXPERIMENTAL] Get next values from sequence
         api_response = api_instance.next(scope, code, batch=batch)
         pprint(api_response)
     except ApiException as e: